-Embedding YouTube videos in your content is, undoubtedly, a good idea.
+Embedding YouTube videos in your content is, undoubtedly, a good idea and a good SEO practise (see How SEO Works).
 Not only can it help to further illustrate what you’re trying to say, but it also makes your content more appealing to your audience.
 There’s no doubt that we’re a generation of video lovers!
 In fact, embedding videos in your landing pages has been shown to increase conversion rates by up to 80% – that’s a figure you definitely shouldn’t be ignoring.

 What isn’t a good idea, however, is letting that video show related content.
 The last thing you probably want is to direct your readers away from you, but that’s in the hand of YouTube, right?
 Wrong.